tiribsil/we4lkd/README.md

 1.  **`1_crawler.py` - PubMed Crawler**:
     -   Takes a user-defined disease as input.
-    -   Uses the Google Gemini API to generate a robust PubMed search query (temporary?).
+    -   Uses a topics of interest file to fetch queries not only related to the disease, but everything else in it.
     -   Fetches the IDs and abstracts of all relevant papers and saves them as individual text files.

 2.  **`2_merge_txt.py` - Corpus Aggregator**: